-As with most states, each county in Maine will have records of who owns each piece of property.
+As with most states, each county in Hawaii will have records of who owns each piece of property.
 You can also usually get the landowner’s name and address by visiting the county records office.
 I would probably start by doing a property records search and getting whatever contact information you can for the landowner.

 Sources & Further Reading

 The locations and information contained in this article are primarily derived from academic papers, online resources, and other outside sources.
 If you would like to read some of the source material for yourself I have listed them below.
 The majority of these locations are my interpretation of Robert Beste’s A Location Guide for Rock Hounds in the United States.
 Other sources include: